gwn, 199?

 Hacker, full stack developer, product engineer, with 15+ years of professional experience and an academic background of philosophy.

-My specialty is building simple systems with few moving parts that contain as little accidental complexity as possible.
+My technical specialty is building simple systems with few moving parts that contain as little accidental complexity as possible.
 I find this to be a requirement for success in today’s crazy tech ecosystem.
 I don’t easily buy the hype nor subscribe to every new shiny tool & paradigm.
 Check out below the “xp” section for my professional background, “stack” section for information on my default technology choices, and “trivia” section for more detailed & less formal information about myself.

 xp